- Grammar Test

 Michael Vaughn Memorial Scholarship: Mike Vaughn was an alum who died suddenly at a very young age and is honored by his co-workers.
 The scholarship was set-up by Michael's colleagues and friends at Ford Motor Company.
 This scholarship is designated for a public relations major.

 Jesse and Ruth Zousmer Scholarship: This scholarship was established by the New York/New Jersey Alumni Chapter to honor two alumni who died in a 1966 plane crash while returning from assignment in Vietnam.
-The Zousmer scholarship is designated for broadcast journalism majors.
+The Zousmer scholarship is designated for students interested in broadcast journalism.